commadelimited/beginners-guide-to-django-rest-framework/article.md

     serializer_class = AuthorSerializer
 ```

-This is your first look at a simple class-based view of the Django Rest Framework.
-You can see that our AuthorView extends from ListAPIView which means that it only allows read access.
-We'll only be working with a few of the possibilities, but you can [read about all of the options](http://www.django-rest-framework.org/api-guide/generic-views) on the Django Rest Framework website.
+The default view for Django Rest Framework is the APIView.
+It allows you to define your own get, put, and delete methods.
+It's a good way to get base functionality but still have control over the end result.
+In our case though we're letting the DRF do the heavy lifting for us by extending the ListAPIView.
+We just need to provide a few pieces of information to allow the DRF to connect the pieces.
+So we give it the Author model so that it knows how to connect to the database, and the AuthorSerializer so that the DRF knows how to return the information.
+We'll only be working with a few of the built in APIViews, but you can [read about all of the options](http://www.django-rest-framework.org/api-guide/generic-views) on the Django Rest Framework website.

+Now that you've made those changes, make sure you've got the server running by typing `fab runserver` then enter the URL `http://127.0.0.1:8000/authors/`.
+You should see an attractively designed API view page containing a list of all the authors in the database.